arindas/comprehending-linux/src/ch00-00-introduction.md

 Here are the topics we are going to cover:

-- booting
+- Booting
   - bios
   - bootloader
   - protected mode, real mode
-- process management
+- Process management
   - process repr
   - init process
   - syscalls